onnx/onnx/docs/IR.md

 The following data types are supported by ONNX for inputs and outputs of graphs and nodes as well as the the initializers of a graph.

 Primitive numeric, string, and Boolean types MUST be used as elements of tensors.
-Maps and sequences MUST contain tensors as values.

 ### Tensor Element Types